 We are going to be using AWS Lambda and Amazon API Gateway to create our backend.
 AWS Lambda is a compute service that lets you run code without provisioning or managing servers.
 You pay only for the compute time you consume - there is no charge when your code is not running.
 And API Gateway makes it easy for developers to create, publish, maintain, monitor, and secure APIs.
 Working directly with AWS Lambda and configuring API Gateway can be a bit cumbersome; so we are going to use the Serverless Framework to help us with it.

 The Serverless Framework enables developers to deploy backend applications as independent functions that will be deployed to AWS Lambda.
 It also configures AWS Lambda to run your code in response to HTTP requests using Amazon API Gateway.

 In this chapter, we are going to set up the Serverless Framework on our local development environment.

 Install Serverless globally.

-Now the directory should contain 2 files, namely handler.js and serverless.yml.
+Now the directory should contain a few files including, the handler.js and serverless.yml.